Murder of Sonya Massey: U.S. politicians

-President Joe Biden stated "Americans ... should be able to [call for help] without fearing for our lives," and that Massey "should be alive today."
-Vice President Kamala Harris said "I join President Biden in commending the swift action of the State's Attorney's Office and in calling on Congress to pass the George Floyd Justice in Policing Act, a bill that I coauthored in the Senate".
+President Joe Biden stated, "When we call for help, all of us as Americans – regardless of who we are or where we live – should be able to do so without fearing for our lives," and that Massey "should be alive today."
+Vice President Kamala Harris said, "I join President Biden in commending the swift action of the State's Attorney's Office and in calling on Congress to pass the George Floyd Justice in Policing Act, a bill that I coauthored in the Senate."
 She also stated that Massey "deserved to be safe," and that "she was tragically killed in her own home at the hands of a responding officer sworn to protect and serve."

-Illinois Governor J. B. Pritzker condemned the killing, stating that he was "enraged that another innocent black woman had her life taken from her at the hands of a police officer," and that he was "grateful to the Springfield State's Attorney's office for bringing the appropriate charges in this case".
+Illinois Governor JB Pritzker condemned the murder, stating that he was "enraged that another innocent black woman had her life taken from her at the hands of a police officer," and that he was "grateful to the Springfield State's Attorney's office for bringing the appropriate charges in this case."
 He later called for Sheriff Jack Campbell to resign.
-Illinois Senator Dick Durbin stated that his "thoughts are with the family and loved ones of Sonya Massey" and "The Illinois State Police conducted a thorough investigation of Sonya's tragic death, and the Sangamon County State's Attorney brought the necessary charges in a timely way."
+Illinois Senator Dick Durbin stated that his "thoughts are with the family and loved ones of Sonya Massey," and that "The Illinois State Police conducted a thorough investigation of Sonya's tragic death, and the Sangamon County State's Attorney brought the necessary charges in a timely way."

-The City of Springfield announced an increased police presence in response to the killing and subsequent protests by Massey's family and supporters.
+U.S. Representative Nikki Budzinski, said that she was "shocked, horrified, and heartbroken" by the footage and called Massey's murder an "act of senseless and unjustifiable violence."
+Springfield Mayor Misty Buscher stated, "I want to make it unequivocally clear that this Sangamon County deputy's actions do not reflect the values and integrity of our Springfield Police Department," and "There is no excuse for this violent act.
+And we demand accountability and justice for Sonya."

 Others

-Protests were held in the United States, including Hartford, New York City, and Atlanta.
+Springfield, Illinois announced an increased police presence in response to the murder and subsequent protests by Massey's family and supporters.
+Protests were held in the United States, including Chicago, Hartford, New York City, and Atlanta.
 The NAACP released a statement that blamed politicians for "empowering" Grayson and advocated for the George Floyd Justice in Policing Act.
-Michael Arceneaux stated that Massey's killing was not surprising: "When don't we hear of a white officer shooting a black person?"
-The 19th said it was "a striking example of how police encounters for black people — even those who call the police for help — quickly erupt into violence."
+Michael Arceneaux stated that Massey's murder was not surprising: "When don't we hear of a white officer shooting a Black person?"
+The 19th said it was "a striking example of how police encounters for Black people—even those who call the police for help—quickly erupt into violence."